 - Changes to the way you walk and move around

 Vitamin B12 anaemia can often be treated through diet or supplements, however, severe cases can contribute to other health problems.
 If you are concerned, speak to your doctor.

 Folate deficiencies can occur in a relatively short period of time, so it is important to have regular health checks to ensure your vitamin intake is sufficient.

 To ensure you’re getting enough folate, try incorporating a range of whole foods into your diet.
 Folate is predominantly found in plant foods, but you can also consume it when you eat fortified foods.
 Something to keep in mind is that folate can be damaged by heat, so eating folate-rich fruit and vegetables raw or lightly cooked is the best way to retain the vitamins you need.

 Foods that are high in folate include:

 - Green vegetables, including leafy greens such as spinach, kale and lettuce or other greens such as broccoli, asparagus, peas and brussels sprouts

 - Legumes and beans, such as kidney beans, chickpeas and lentils

 - Soy-based foods, edamame and some meat alternatives.

-A bonus is a number of foods that contain folate also provide your body with fibre — which can help to keep your digestive system in order.
+An added bonus?
+A number of folate-rich foods also provide your body with fibre, helping to keep your digestive system running smoothly.